-MAS117 Medical Assisting Clinical Lab

-This course is the competency-based laboratory component accompanying Clinical Theory.
+MAS117 Clinical Lab I 1 Credit This course is the competency-based laboratory component accompanying Clinical Procedures.
 Students will perform clinical procedures introducing them to the medical assistant's role in the physician's office and medical laboratory.
-Prerequisites: BIO213, MAS102, MAS114; Co-requisite: MAS115.
+Co-requisite: BIO119, MAS101, MAS102, MAS110, and MAS115.

-MAS211 Insurance and Coding for the Medical Office
+MAS211 Insurance and Coding for the